 Age: 17 years, six months and 16 days

 Lethal at RB Leipzig, Werner first gave notice of his talent at VfB Stuttgart.
 Shortly after becoming the youngest player to feature for his hometown club, the striker opened his account in professional football with a headed equaliser in a 1-1 home draw with Eintracht Frankfurt on 22 September 2013.
-Once the youngest player to reach 50 Bundesliga appearances – a record since beaten by Bayer Leverkusen’s Kai Havertz – the 24-year-old has been scoring regularly ever since.
-Having moved from Stuttgart to Leipzig in 2016, the Germany attacker is closing in on 100 top-flight goals.
+Once the youngest player to reach 50 Bundesliga appearances – a record since beaten by Leverkusen’s Havertz – the 24-year-old has been scoring regularly ever since.
+Having moved from Stuttgart to Leipzig in 2016, the Germany attacker reached 91 Bundesliga goals before a summer 2020 move to Chelsea.

 Age: 17 years, six months and 24 days